sftpplus/sftpplus-docs/src/doc_source/installation/troubleshooting.rst

 service will only fail on critical errors.
-In the case that the application has been started, but a service or event handler is not working, please check the `Failed at start` entries in the Local Manager Status page or in the audit logs.
+In the case that the application has been started, but a service or event handler is not working, please check the `Failed at start` entries in the Web Manager Status page or in the audit logs.

 Logging system problems